OCA/partner-contact/base_location_nuts/README.rst

 This module allows to import NUTS locations.

-Creates two new fields in Partner object:
+Creates four new fields in Partner object, one per NUTS level

-* Region (res.partner.region): Classification over state, automatically calculated when state is selected
-* Substate (res.partner.substate): Classification above state, user must select one from available for selected state
+* NUTS L1: Country level
+* NUTS L2: Normally state or big region level
+* NUTS L3: Normally substate or state level
+* NUTS L4: Normally small region or province level

 Installation
 ============

-You need to install another addon (one for each country) in order to use these NUTS, for example:
+We recommend to install another addon (one for each country) in order to relate NUTS with states define by each localization addon, for example:

-* l10n_es_location_nuts :
-    * Spanish Provinces (NUTS level 4) as Partner State
+* l10n_es_location_nuts : Spanish Provinces (NUTS level 4) related to Partner State
-    * Spanish Autonomous communities (NUTS level 3) as Partner Substate
-    * Spanish Regions (NUTS level 2) as Partner Region
-* l10n_de_location_nuts :
-    * German states (NUTS level 2) as Partner State
+* l10n_de_location_nuts : German states (NUTS level 2) related to Partner State
-    * German districts (NUTS level 3) as Partner Substate
-    * German regions (NUTS level 4) as Partner Region

 Configuration